-But Sunday, Shannon will share a different kind of spotlight.
-She and Penny Lindenberg, a young mom of two from Ridge, will be the focus of a bone-marrow donor drive.
-Lindenberg was diagnosed with AML a year ago but has yet to find a donor match.
+But on Sunday, Shannon will share a different kind of spotlight.
+She and Penny Lindenberg, a young mom of two from Ridge, will be the focus of a bone marrow drive in Port Jefferson.
+Lindenberg also has AML, diagnosed a year ago, but has yet to find a match.

-The drive, at which volunteers supply a cheek swab, is between 10 a.m. and 5 p.m. at Infant Jesus Roman Catholic Church, 110 Myrtle Ave., Port Jefferson.
+The drive is being held between 10 a.m. and 5 p.m. at Infant Jesus Roman Catholic Church, 110 Myrtle Ave.

-The dual drive is the brainchild of college student Nicole Parisi of Mount Sinai.
-Parisi, 20, who attends Saint Leo University in Florida, said she was inspired to help people with leukemia after reading stories in Newsday.
-She's since run several bone-marrow donor drives.
-This summer she's interning at DKMS Americas, a bone-marrow registry in Manhattan.
+The dual drive was the brainchild of college student Nicole Parisi of Mount Sinai.
+Parisi said she was inspired to help people with leukemia after reading stories in Newsday.
+This summer she's interning at DKMS Americas, a bone marrow registry in Manhattan.

-"When I read those stories on the front page of Newsday about the cute little girl Julianna, I knew I wanted to help," she said, referring to Julianna Buttner, 7, of Farmingville, who received a bone-marrow transplant earlier this year from her twin.
-Parisi was among the hundreds who took part in a bone-marrow donor drive for Julianna last year.
+"When I read those stories on the front page of Newsday about the cute little girl Julianna, I knew I wanted to help," Parisi said, referring to 7-year-old Julianna Buttner of Farmingville who received a bone marrow transplant earlier this year from her twin.
+Parisi was among the hundreds of volunteers who donated bone marrow for Julianna last year.

+The Lion King cast held their own small drive Friday in Manhattan for Shannon, who plays the role of Nala.
 Her mom, Odiney Brown of Queens, said her daughter's illness began with what seemed to be the flu.
-"The first round of chemotherapy knocked out 75 percent of the cancer cells," Brown said.
-"But because of the kind of cancer she has, a bone-marrow transplant is inevitable."
+"The first round of chemotherapy knocked out 75 percent of the cancer cells," Brown said. "but because of the kind of cancer she has a bone marrow transplant is inevitable."